 Soon the gates to the yard open and in comes Khanel Raedwulf on his black stallion.
 I don’t know all of the faces behind him, but tradition dictates that two are his personal Viker, one is his father’s Viker, and the rest are other Viker, related to the Viker, or servants.

 The Khanel dismounts and approached my father.
 He is tall and broad, his size even rivaling my father who is the largest man I’ve ever met.
-His beast must be huge if the man’s size is any indication.
-His hair is a bright red, as indicated by his name, but his eyes are dark.
+His beast must be powerful if the man’s size is any indication.
+His hair is a bright red, as suggested by his name, but his eyes are dark.
 The entire presence of the Khanel terrifies me but also draws me in.
 As he greets my father, I listen closely to his voice.

 “Aeral and Aeralea Torbet,” his voice is deep and husky, absolutely masculine.
 I gulp as I hear it, knowing it’s not threatening but also knowing the sound terrifies me.